franzoni315/QGISNetworkAPI/README.md

 Testing
 -------

-The plugin is currently under development so there is not a whole lot of (reliable) documentation.
+The plugin is currently under development so there is not a whole lot of documentation.
 You can nevertheless try out and help test the current development version of the plugin:

 1. Install the plugin into your $QGIS\_HOME/plugins/ folder, either by `git clone`ing this repository or by downloading the latest snapshot as a [zip file](https://gitlab.com/qgisapi/networkapi/repository/archive.zip?ref=master).
 2. In QGIS (2.\*), activate the plugin under Plugins &gt; Manage and Install Plugins &gt; 'Network API'
-3. Once activated, the plugin will automatically start listening for (and accept all) connections on port 8090.
-(The plugin dialog is currently just a mockup, it is not configurable yet.)
+3. The API is disabled by default, but can by activated through the 'Network API' check box in the status bar at the bottom right of the main QGIS window.
+By default the plugin will listen for requests on port 8090 and only accept local connections.
+Port and security settings can be changed in the plugin config dialog which can be accessed from the Plugin menu as well as a 'Network API' button added to the QGIS toolbar.
+4. Once the API is enabled you can submit requests from other clients, for example from `R` using the [rqgisapi package](https://gitlab.com/qgisapi/rqgisapi).
+To see what functionalities are exposed by the Network API as well as their documentation, point your browser to <http://localhost:8090/api> (adjust the port accordingly).
+Currently implemented requests/paths can also be found in the [source file](https://gitlab.com/qgisapi/networkapi/blob/master/functions.py).

-4. Access the web service API, currently implemented requests/paths can be found [here](https://gitlab.com/qgisapi/networkapi/blob/master/functions.py).
-Some example commands that can be run from your console:
+Some example functionalities as run from a console:

 ``` bash
 # make sure QGIS Desktop 2.* is running with the Network Plugin enabled, then: